port-zero/website/content/references/wobcom.md

 ---
-title: wobcom
+title: WOBCOM
-description: Telephony and Internet for Wolfsburg and its region
+description: Telecommunications Provider for Wolfsburg and its region
 weight: -110
 type: client
 image: /img/references/wobcom.png
 ---

-We contribute to building a SDN at wobcom by developing systems for automatic provisioning, configuration, and integration of network and data center devices into existing monitoring and support systems.
+At [WOBCOM](https://www.wobcom.de/) we contribute to building a SDN by developing systems for automatic provisioning, configuration, and integration of network and data center devices into existing monitoring and support systems.